Is it a boat vs ship? What's the difference?

 The majority of food on a Celebrity cruise is included in your cruise fare with the exception of specialty restaurants.
 Like a Royal Caribbean cruise, you can choose to dine only at complimentary venues, spending nothing extra on food once onboard.

-Dining venues vary by ship, but each ship has an Oceanview Cafe buffet, poolside dining venue, and main dining room.
+Dining venues vary by ship, but each ship has an Oceanview Cafe buffet, a poolside dining venue, and a main dining room.

-Edge Class ships have four separate main dining rooms, each with their own unique style and offerings.
+Edge Class ships have four separate main dining rooms, each with its own unique style and offerings.
 Normandie offers French cuisine, Cyprus for Mediterranean, and Cosmopolitan features American cuisine.

 The fourth restaurant, the Main Restaurant, creates dishes made from a combination of flavors from around the world.